qrvey/partner-portal/docs/embedding/widgets/embedding-widgets-security-token.md

     API_KEY = 'DOCUMENTATION_DEMO_API_KEY',
     USER_ID = 'izfZIkc';
     APP_ID = '59VShVtjM';
+    CLIENT_ID = 'sampleuser@sampledomain.com'; //this is for end user personalization
 ```
+> **Note**: CLIENT_ID is optional, but for end user personalization to work, it has to be set to the logged-in user’s identifier.
+This can be their name, id, email address, or any other means by which the user can be uniquely identified.

 ## Requesting The Security Token
 As part of your Qrvey instance, you have access to a set of APIs that allow you to interact with the system in a programmatic manner.
 The <a href="https://documenter.getpostman.com/view/1152381/TVCb4AGN#5e893ac8-fe62-42f9-a7b8-d46a34ea5c49">Generate Token</a> endpoint receives a list of parameters and generates a security token.
 The security token received as a response is an encrypted string with the required information to secure the widget you want to embed.
 From now on, every single request makes by the widget will use this token to authenticate itself in the Qrvey system and access the required resources to visualize the dashboards and data you want to expose to your users.